Under the direction of Kumu Hula Mapuana Samonte-Nowak,

 "I ULU NO KA LALA I KE KUMU"

-Halau classes are tentatively planned to start on Sunday, September 5.
-Classes are held on Sundays in Kahului.
-If you are interested in classes, fill out and submit an online registration form here.
+Halau classes are held on Sundays in Kahului.
+If you are interested in classes, fill out and submit an online registration below.

 Our website is currently undergoing construction of Member pages.
-Members, please check back as we continue to add more videos and lyrics.
+Members, please check back as we continue to add more videos, audio and lyrics.

 Want to learn hula?

-Lessons are available to all in the Maui, Hawai’i community, from beginning to advanced dancers, keiki to kupuna, kane to wahine.
+Classes are available to all in the Maui, Hawai’i community, from beginning to advanced dancers, keiki to kupuna.
 Located in Kahului, our Halau offers weekly classes in the styles of Kahiko, Auana, and Tahitian (keiki).
 We hope you will join us!

 "I mohala no ke lehua i ke ke`ekehi `ia e ka ua."